 Enforcement is phased based on businesses’ estimated volume of food scraps.

-March 2023: Businesses that produce over 1000 pounds of food waste or more per week are required to compost by March 31, 2023.
-1000 pounds is about four full 60-gallon compost roll carts.
+Businesses that produce over 1000 pounds of food waste or more per week are required to compost by March 31, 2023.
+1000 pounds is about 4 full 60-gallon compost roll carts.

-September 2023: Businesses that produce over 500 pounds of food waste or more per week are required to compost by September 30, 2023.
-500 pounds is about two full 60-gallon compost roll carts.
+Businesses that produce over 500 pounds of food waste or more per week are required to compost by September 30, 2023.
+500 pounds is about 2 full 60-gallon compost roll carts.

 There is no extra fee for Wood Village businesses.
 Compost service is now included with regular garbage service.
 Contact your hauler to order a compost roll cart for food scraps.
-To sign up for compost collection or if you would like additional information, please contact WM Customer Service at email@example.com or call 800-808-5901.
+To sign up for compost collection or if you would like additional information, please email WM Customer Service or call (800) 808-5901.

 - Free on-site consultation to help you start a food scraps collection program.